Yupeek/django-rest-models/README.rst

 .. note::

-    prefetch_related work as expected, but the performances is bad. in fact, a ``Pizza.objects.prefetch_related('toppings')`` will query the toppings for all pizzas as expeced, but the query to recover the pizza will contains the linked pizza in the response. if the database contains a great lot of pizza for the given toppings, the response will contains them all, even if it's useless at first glance, the linked pizza for each topping is mandotary to django to glue topping <=> pizza relationship.
+    prefetch_related work as expected, but the performance is readly bad.
+As a matter of fact, a ``Pizza.objects.prefetch_related('toppings')`` will query the toppings for all pizzas as expected, but the query to recover the pizza will contains the linked pizza in the response.
+    If the database contains a great number of pizzas for the given toppings, the response will contains them all, even if it's useless at first glance, the linked pizza for each topping is mandotary to django to glue topping <=> pizza relationships.

-    so, be carefull whene using prefetch_related.
+    So, be careful when using prefetch_related.

-specific comportments
+Specific behaviour
 ---------------------

-some specific behaviour has been implemented to use the extra functionnality of a Rest API :
+Some specific behaviour has been implemented to use the extra feature of a Rest API :

-- whene inserting, the resulting model is returned by the API. the inserted model is updated with the resulting values. this imply 2 behavior:
+- When inserting, the resulting model is returned by the API. the inserted model is updated with the resulting values.
+  This imply 2 things:

-  * if you provided a default data in the api, this data will be populated into your created instance if it was missed
+  * If you provided default values for fields in the api, these data will be populated into your created instance if it was ommited.
-  * if the serializer have some cumputed data, its data will always be used as a replacment of the one you gave to your models. (see exemple Pizza.cost which is the sum of the cost of the toppling. after each save, its value will be updated)
+  * If the serializer have some computed data, its data will always be used as a replacement of the one you gave to your models. (cf example: Pizza.cost which is the sum of the cost of the toppling. after each save, its value will be updated)

-support
+Support
 -------

-this database api support :
+This database api support :

 - select_related
 - order_by